This post contains affiliate links.

 It is!
 Burrata has low carbs, and this is a great recipe for snacking if you are following a keto diet.
 This article titled, Is Burrata Keto from Sure Keto, breaks down the net carbs and more.

-Enjoy!
-This salad can be served by itself or with a side of sliced up french bread or ciabatta.
-I like to toast mine with a little garlic butter.
-Some guests like to use the bread as the base, much like bruschetta and scoop up the Caprese salad.
+This salad can be served by itself or with a side of sliced up french bread, ciabatta or even my garlic bread in the air fryer.
+Some guests like to use the bread as the base, much like a bruschetta and scoop up the Caprese salad.

 PrintRecipe